osmanirosado/django-docs-image/README.md

-# django-docs-image
+# Django Documentation

-Docker image to serve Django Documentation
+A docker image with the documentation of Django 1.11.